What is the Honors program?

 What if I take the HON 101 Honors Seminar course but decide I do not want to do the rest of the Honors Program requirements?
 What happens?

-If a student at any point prefers to withdraw from the Honors Program, the HON 101 Honors Seminar course will fulfill elective hours toward total hours for graduation with an Associate’s degree.
-Any other Honors Program courses, since they are general education courses, will fulfill that particular area of general education or an elective toward the Associate’s degree.
-A student would not be disadvantaged for having participated in the Program or having been enrolled in HON 101: Honors Seminar.
+If a student at any point prefers to withdraw from the Honors program, the HON 101 Honors Seminar course will fulfill elective hours toward total hours for graduation with an associate degree.
+Any other Honors program courses, since they are general education courses, will fulfill that particular area of general education or an elective toward the associate degree.
+A student would not be disadvantaged for having participated in the program or having been enrolled in HON 101: Honors Seminar.

-Whom do I contact for more information about the Honors Program?
+Who do I contact for more information about the Honors program?

 Todd Yerby is the Director of the Honors Program.
 You may contact him at firstname.lastname@example.org.
 His office is located in Information Commons East 352 at the Springfield campus, and his number is 417-447-8229.
 More information is available on Facebook under “OTC Honors Program” and on the web at http://academics.otc.edu/honors/.
 Please contact Todd Yerby if you are interested in more information.